georgelvov/spring-ai-mcp/README.md

 2. **MCP Client**: A Spring Boot application that interacts with the MCP server and uses Ollama LLM

 The application flow:
-- The client sends a request to check the weather in some place
+- The client sends a request to check the weather in some place to LLM
 - The Ollama LLM prepares needed arguments to call MCP server
 - MCP server is called
 - The server retrieves weather data from OpenMeteo API
-- The server requests the client to generate a poem about the weather (MCP Sampling feature demo)
+- The server requests the client to generate a poem about the weather\*
-- The client uses Ollama to generate the poem and sends it back to the server
+- The client uses Ollama to generate the poem and sends it back to the server\*
 - The server combines the weather data and poem into a final response
 - The client receives response from server, calls LLM with the final prompt and displays the final response

+\* MCP Sampling feature demo part

 ### 1. Start Ollama using Docker Compose